 - Practice safe sex: infections can cause damage to the fallopian tubes or the male vas.

-- Avoid Unsafe Abortions: unsafe abortions can lead to damages to the womb & tubes
+- Avoid Unsafe Abortions: unsafe abortions can lead to damage to the womb & tubes

 - Exercise regularly